AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/group-roles/assign-user-as-group-administrator.md

 # Assign a user as a group administrator

-As a group administrator of a group, you can assign other users as group administrators for that group.
+As an administrator of a group, you can assign other users as group administrators for that group.
 Adobe Workfront administrators can also do this.

 For more information about group administrators and what they can do, see [Group administrators](../../../administration-and-setup/manage-groups/group-roles/group-administrators.md) and [Actions allowed for different types of administrators](../../../administration-and-setup/manage-groups/group-roles/group-actions-allowed-different-types-admins.md).